 - 47. Throughout the centuries the Church has kept holy the memory of Mary, Mother of God, the Apostles, the martyrs, and all the Saints.
 The liturgy presents these men and women to us as intercessors and models.
-The entire Church joins in the celebrations of Saints of universal significance, whereas other Saints may be with optional commemorated local churches celebrations by or religious families. - 48.
+The entire Church joins in the celebrations of Saints of universal significance, whereas other Saints may be commemorated with optional celebrations by local churches or religious families. - 48.
 Children's openness to the power of stories makes them ready listeners when they hear stories of the Saints, the examples of whose lives give them a deeper appreciation of the gospel.
 This is especially true in the stories of Saints of our time and nation.
 This Lectionary provides readings for all solemnities and for many feasts.
 Common readings are provided for use on other feasts and memorials.